Why Gua Sha Is Such a Powerful Treatment

 Gua sha in Hampshire at Skin by Thea

-If you’re looking for a gua sha facial in Hampshire, Skin by Thea offers a calm, skin-first approach from a private facial studio near Hook.
+If you’re looking for a gua sha facial in Hampshire, Skin by Thea offers a calm, skin-first approach from my private facial studio near Hook.
 Treatments are designed for clients who want more than a quick glow: they’re for those seeking healthier-looking skin, softer facial tension and a deeper moment of restoration.

 For me, gua sha is powerful because it sits at the meeting point between skin health and deep restoration.